Q. How are places allocated at Southborough? How do I apply?

 The ‘typical’ transition process for Southborough is as follows:

 Once we know which pre-schools children currently attend, we start to contact and visit them where we can.
 This is to support class allocation and to find out more about each child from their current setting.

-There are usually two ‘stay and play’ sessions in July for each half of the class.
-Children can attend the first with a parent and then come in for the second independently.
-They are one hour each and allow the children to meet the staff as well as exploring their environment.
+There are usually ‘stay and play’ sessions in July for each half of the class.
+They are one hour and allow the children to meet the staff as well as exploring their environment.

-During the first week of term, staff from each class arrange home visits to those families new to our school.
+During the first week of term, staff from each class arrange either virtual or actual home visits to those families new to our school.
 These are an opportunity for children to meet and remember their class adults in a known environment.
-For our other new Reception children who have siblings in school, we arrange in school consultations.
+For our other new Reception children who have siblings in school, we arrange in school or virtual consultations.
 Home visits and consultations enable us to find out more about your child and to personalise our planning for them.

 Q. What time does my child start and finish school?